sridaranathiyappan/forumsri/SalesReturndocument.md

 - Market Sales Return
   - A [Sales Return ](Sales Return ) records the customer's intent to return the damaged / Expired products at the stated price during the market visit by the salesperson

-User can have mulitple choices to convert the open sales Return into Debit Note Invoice as mentioned below.
-   1. Single Return  conversion to [Debit Note](Debit Note)
-   2. Bulk Return  Processing with user input to confirm each[Debit Note](Debit Note)
-   3. Bulk Return  Processing to auto create [Debit Note](Debit Note)

 [Customer](Customer), [Salesman](Salesman), [Beat](Beat) and Item information are pre-loaded (pre-fetched from Sales Return ) to create the Invoice during conversion using Option 1 & 2.
 Option 3, is auto processed to create Sales Return  .

-## Bulk Return  Processing
-Bulk Return  Processing refers to processing the mutiple sales Return s at the same time.
-During the time of Bulk Return  Processing , system will auto validate the configurations related to stock check based Return  conversion / Partial or full Return  conversion / credit limit norm checks

 # Sales Return  Configuration
 This page list all direct configuration applicable for Sales Return  & related other module configuration which impacts Collections.